wnederhof/experimentor/README.md

 All this endpoint will ever do is respond with a 200 status code when the server is ready to serve requests.

 # Performance
 Did I say...
-Extremely performant?
-A quick Apache Bench on an M1 Apple Macbook Air with 128 concurrent connections tells us that's a pretty accurate description:
+Performant?
+A quick Apache Bench on an M1 Apple Macbook Air with 128 concurrent connections tells us that Experimentor is...
+Not slow:

 ```
 $ ab -n 5000 -c 128 http://127.0.0.1:8080/contexts/pulp_fiction/feature-toggles/quentin